Instruct-NeuralTalker: Editing Audio-Driven Talking Radiance Fields with Instructions: Related work

-\textit{NeRF Editing from Instructions.} Recently, the rise of large-scale language models LLMs (such as ChatGPT) has enabled complex task control through natural language, particularly instructions\cite{Ouyang2022TrainingLM}.
-Recent works have introduced pre-trained language-visual models into the training process of NeRF to achieve text-based NeRF editing.
-ClipNeRF \cite{Wang2021CLIPNeRFTD} and NeRF-Art \cite{Wang2022NeRFArtTN} encourage similarity between the scene and text embeddings from CLIP \cite{Radford2021LearningTV} to enable text-based control.
-Instruct-Nerf2NeRF (in2n) \cite{Haque2023InstructNeRF2NeRFE3} introduces an instruction-based image editing method ip2p to 3D scene editing and allows for intuitive and concise instruction-based editing for the first time. in2n can generate impressive results, showcasing the potential of instruction-based control in NeRF editing.
+\textit{\textbf{Instruction-based Neural Editing.}} The rise of large-scale language models LLMs (such as ChatGPT) has enabled complex task control through natural language, particularly instructions\cite{Ouyang2022TrainingLM}.
+InstructPix2Pix \cite{Brooks2022InstructPix2PixLT} demonstrates remarkable results in instruction-based editing for 2D image tasks, leveraging the GPT \cite{Brown2020LanguageMA} and stable diffusion \cite{rombach2021highresolution}.
+Building upon this progress, Instruct-Nerf2NeRF (in2n) \cite{Haque2023InstructNeRF2NeRFE3} introduces ip2p to 3D scene editing and allows for intuitive editing for the first time, showcasing the potential of instruction-based control in NeRF editing.
 Nevertheless, they focus on editing static scenes.
 Inspired by in2n, our method first introduces instruction-based editing into dynamic NeRFs to achieve a personalized generation of talking faces.
-It gives rise to an interface entirely controlled by language, facilitating a more comprehensive range of intuitive and content-aware 3D talking face editing.
+It gives rise to an interface entirely controlled by language, facilitating a more comprehensive range of intuitive 3D talking face editing.